Anton Newcombe: The Brian Jonestown Massacre

-Newcombe founded the musical group The Brian Jonestown Massacre in San Francisco, California, in 1990.
+Newcombe founded the musical group The Brian Jonestown Massacre in San Francisco, in 1990.
 Core members in the early years included Matt Hollywood, Jeffrey Davies, Joel Gion, Travis Threlkel, Peter Hayes, Patrick Straczek, Ricky Maymi, Brian Glaze, Elise Dye and Dean Taylor, although the line up was subject to frequent changes.
 Newcombe wrote most of the group's songs, with Hollywood collaborating or contributing others on occasion.
 Following Hollywood's departure from the group in 1998, Newcombe's name became almost synonymous with The Brian Jonestown Massacre.
 Newcombe was also heavily involved in the post-production of his albums, often engineering and mixing them on his own.
 A prolific artist, he authored over 150 songs in a 15-year period.

 In 2016, he composed the soundtrack for British indie film Moon Dogs, directed by Philip John.

 During the 2022–23 European Tour with The Brian Jonestown Massacre, Newcombe gave away free tickets to each of his shows in raffles that raised money for Oxfam.